Ras al-Helal

 Ras al-Helal (رأس الهلال, Raʾs al-Helal, "Crescent Cape") is a village on the southern shore of the Mediterranean Sea in Derna District, Cyrenaica, Libya.
-It takes its name from its cape, which appears to have a crescent shape when viewed from the surrounding Jebel Akhdar foothills.
+It takes its name from its cape, which appears to have a crescent shape when viewed from the surrounding Jebel Akhdar (English: The Green Mountain) mountainous plateau's foothills.
 It had a population totaling 2,235 in 2006.
 Ras al-Helal is known for its green, forested beach and its nearby waterfalls.

 Geography

 Ras al-Helal is the southwest endpoint of the Levantine Sea in the eastern Mediterranean.
 It is located in Cyrenaica 55 km to the north-east of Bayda.

 Beach

 The Mediterranean coast of Libya is almost 1900 km long, and nearly all its beaches are far from forests or significant vegetation.
 Being one of the few exceptions, Ras al-Helal attracts many vacationers.
-The area is isolated because of the lack of a direct coastal road connecting the nearby western town of Susa with Benghazi, the country's second largest city and the largest city on the Cyrenaica coast.
+The area is isolated because of the lack of a direct coastal road connecting the nearby western town of Susa with Benghazi, the country's second largest city and the largest on the Cyrenaica coast.